top of page

 Information about medication:

 I am a Clinical Psychologist trained to provide adult ADHD assessments and ADHD Coaching.
 I am not a medication prescriber.
-Consequently, if you receive an ADHD diagnosis and then decide that you would like to try a medication as part of your treatment plan, then you would need to consult separately with a prescriber to do this.
-I can advise you on how to find an NHS or private prescriber, if required.
+Consequently, if you receive an ADHD diagnosis and later decide that you would like to try a medication as part of your treatment plan, then you would need to consult separately with a prescriber to do this.
+I will advise you on how to find an NHS or private prescriber, in ADHD assessment reports and this can be discussed in ADHD coaching.

 Attentive Therapist